hughc/widget-shortcode/readme.txt

 1. The plugin generates the shortcode for you

 == Changelog ==

+= 0.2.4 =
+* Workaround for Piklist-created widgets not registered by conventional means

 = 0.2.3 =
 * Fixed missing widget classes and ID from before_widget